 - Animals vary in their susceptibility to parasites (genetic variability).

-- Animals can be selectively bred for resistance or resilience to roundworms.
+- Animals can be selectively bred for resistance to roundworms.

 - Each farm is unique and effective worm management may be different from farm to farm.

 - When breeding for a characteristic, increased selection pressure will result in more rapid change being made (applies both to livestock and parasites).

 - Most of the year there are more worms, in the various life stages, on pasture than inside the animals.